Overall winner

 The interface reflects its target customer.
 Every workflow is designed for an administrator who specializes in childcare software management, not a director who also handles curriculum, parent calls, and licensing compliance before noon.
 New Procare users consistently report 2-4 week onboarding periods before the system is fully functional.

-The $85/month price tag is the other issue.
-For a 20-child center where tuition revenue is tight, $85/month for software is a real line item.
-Paying enterprise pricing for enterprise complexity you don’t need is a recurring complaint among directors who move off Procare.
+The written quote is the other issue.
+For a 20-child center where tuition revenue is tight, the subscription, setup, training, and support terms need to be clear before purchase.
+Paying enterprise pricing for enterprise complexity you don’t need is a recurring concern for small centers evaluating Procare.

 The Acquisition Factor

 For a small center with under 40 children, this matters.
 You are the lowest-value segment on a platform now owned by a company whose priorities are set by institutional investors, not childcare directors.
-Support hold times of 45 minutes to 2.5 hours are already documented in director communities.
+Ask about support channels, support hours, and escalation paths before signing.
 Pricing pressure from a margin-focused acquirer is a reasonable expectation going forward.

 This does not make Procare a bad product today.
 It is a business fact that affects the trajectory of pricing and support investment for the segment of the market that matters to you.